anthonykasza/crypto-terms/README.md

 ### Targeting Users
+[ice phishing](https://www.microsoft.com/security/blog/2022/02/16/ice-phishing-on-the-blockchain/) - tricking a user into signing a transaction that delegates approval of the user’s tokens to the attacker instead of an intended dapp, such as uniswap.

 Rug pull - scam in which a crypto developer promotes a new project to investors, and then disappears.
 ICOs are subject to rug pulls.

 Pump and dump - to drive up the price of an asset (pump) with the intention of selling it (dump) before the price drops.
 Parties who buy at the height of a pump are left "holding the bag" once the asset's price drops.